facetframer/orgnav/README.md

 Contributions are welcome.

+Development happens on the `dev` branch.
+I have a low threshold for deploying to this branch.
+The `master` branch is used for [MELPA](https://melpa.org/) deployment (this branch should probably be called `melpa`).
+Every version on `MELPA` should correspond to a release.

 Testing helm is hard.
 This may prove to be an issue for accepting contributions, but I can deal with this if anyone actually contributes anything.
 It's probably possible to script helm for testing.

 You can do some basic linting, and ensure that installation works using `test.sh`.

+### My checklist for deploying to MELPA

+* Run `test.sh` (this does linting)
+* Bump version and run `release.sh`.
+* Make `melpa` can build with this version.
+* Do some basic manual testing (let this branch sit on my machine for a couple of days)

+I intend to automate some of these steps as time continues.

 ### Releasing